AscensoDigital/ADPerfilBundle/Resources/doc/index.rst

 Prerequisites
 -------------

-This version of the bundle requires Symfony 2.7+.
+This version of the bundle requires Symfony >=4.1.

 Installation
 ------------

-Installation is a quick (I promise!)
-7 step process:
+Installation is 10 step process:

 1. Download ADPerfilBundle using composer
 2. Enable the Bundle
-3. Create your User class
+3. Create your Perfil class
-4. Create your Perfil class
+4. Create your User class
 5. Configure the ADPerfilBundle
 6. Import FOSUserBundle routing
 7. Update your database schema
+8. Load Fixtures to your database
+9. Create admin perfil
+10. Set up as ``super-admin`` the admin perfil

 Step 1: Download ADPerfilBundle using composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~